Join the pro-democracy movement

 Collective, non-violent political action for reversing America's authoritarian backslide

-Indivisible Littleton is an open, cooperative group of citizens mobilizing to reject Trump’s and the Republican Party’s authoritarian rule, disregard for due process of law, fear-mongering and thoughtless federal cuts for dismantling our government and hollowing out our social institutions.
+Indivisible Littleton is an open, nonpartisan group of citizens mobilizing to reject Trump’s and the Republican Party’s authoritarian rule, disregard for due process of law, dismantling of our federal government and extortion against our social institutions.

-You can join in on events like No Kings rallies, postcard events at coffee shops and churches to influence voters in other states and leaving voicemails to politician's offices in Washigton, DC.
+You can join in on events like monthly rallies, postcard events at coffee shops and churches for influencing voters in other states and leaving voicemails at politician's offices in Washington, DC.

 Ask questions and make suggestions at indivisiblelittletonmass@gmail.com